Nekosis/RHBot-v2/README.md

 - `/monkeys-paw-abort` - End your current Monkey's Paw game.

+- `/create-player-card` – Create a player card for adventures.

+- `/list-player-cards` – List your player cards.

+- `/get-player-card-info` – View one of your cards.

+- `/delete-player-card` – Delete one of your cards.

+- `/start-game` – Begin an adventure in the current channel.
+Requires administrator permissions or the AI Manager role.

+- `/reset-game` – Clear the adventure’s history.
+Requires administrator permissions or the AI Manager role.

+- `/stop-game` – End the adventure and wipe its history.
+Requires administrator permissions or the AI Manager role.

+- `/drop-in` – Join an active adventure with one of your player cards.

 - `/ping` - You know this one.

 ## Images

 RHBot-v2 supports image interpretation.
 If an image is attached to a message, the bot will automatically generate a detailed text description of the image and treat this description as if it were part of the original message.

+## Text Adventure System

+RHBot-v2 now ships with a multiplayer, AI-narrated text adventure game.
+Players create personal player cards, an admin starts a session, and everybody’s actions are woven together by the narrator.

+### How it works

+1. **Create a player card** – `/create-player-card` (each user can keep multiple cards).

+2. **Start the game** – An admin/AI Manager runs `/start-game <card_id>` in a channel.
+This channel becomes the adventure venue.

+3. **Drop in** – Other users join with `/drop-in <card_id> [entrance text]`; the narrator introduces them diegetically.

+4. **Play** – Simply type; the narrator replies with the evolving story.

+5. **Manage** – Admins can `/reset-game` (wipe history but keep players) or `/stop-game` (end and delete everything).

 ## Models